pieterjanvc/mgs2amr/readme.txt

    https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download
   * Use a cloud instance of BLAST
     Example: https://blast.ncbi.nlm.nih.gov/Blast.cgi

+Optional software
+- pigz
+  * If installed, zipping files will be faster on multi-core machines compared to gzip

 IMPORTANT: Update the paths to all dependencies in the 'settingss.txt' file if they are not in the default PATH

 -- END SETUP.SH ---